 The Windmills of Chora - credits: tvxs.gr

-While on the island, you can choose one of the following options to get to know Mykonos and dig a little deeper to the island’s history and cultural heritage:
+While on the island, you can choose one of the following options to get to know Mykonos and dig a little deeper into the island’s history and cultural heritage:

 - First, you have to have a walk around the beautiful streets and alleys of Mykonos’ town, known as Chora.
 Do not miss the chance to wander around the old port of Mykonos and explore the area of Kastro.
 There you can see the ruins of the medieval castle’s walls, marvel at the beautiful church of Panagia Paraportiani and enjoy the sunset right next to the sea.

-- Visit the archaeological museum of Mykonos and check from up close a spectacular collection of antiquities coming from Mykonos and the nearby islands of Delos and Rhenia.
-Stroll among statues of gods and goddess, priceless ancient vases and many more, along with a stunning exhibition of ancient jewels.
+- Visit the archaeological museum of Mykonos and check up close a spectacular collection of antiquities coming from Mykonos and the nearby islands of Delos and Rhenia.
+Stroll among statues of gods and goddesses, priceless ancient vases, and many more, along with a stunning exhibition of ancient jewels.

 - If you choose to explore the villages of the island, Ano Mera is a must-see destination.
 By being the largest village of Mykonos after Chora, Ano Mera offers you a different side of the island, less crowded with a more relaxed vibe.
 While there, do not miss the chance to visit the monastery of Panagia Tourliani, a medieval monastery of the 16th century that played an important role in Mykonos’ history.
 Check out the all-marble facade of the church of the monastery and admire the golden-gilded templon, the wall which separates the church from the holy altar.

-- Perhaps the best spot for you to catch the sunset though is the Lighthouse of Armenistis, located at the northern part of the island.
+- Perhaps the best spot for you to catch the sunset, though, is the Lighthouse of Armenistis, located in the northern part of the island.
 It will take you about 20 minutes to get there by car, but the view of the Aegean Sea and the picturesque building of the lighthouse, guarantee a memorable experience.

 Escape the crowds in Mykonos